provena/provena/docs/provenance/registering-model-runs/editing-model-runs.md

 ### Adding, removing or changing a study link

-This section of the form:
+The following section of the form is the Study selection tool.

 |                                           Study select tool                                            |
 | :----------------------------------------------------------------------------------------------------: |
 | <img src="../../assets/images/provenance/edit_model_run/study_section.png" alt="drawing" width="800"/> |

-Is the Study selection tool.
-It follows the same principles as the Model Run selection tool above, except it selects from Studies.
+It follows the same principles as the Model Run selection tool previously shown, except it selects from Studies.

 If you would like to add a selection, then simply enter the search term and choose the result or enter the ID, and submit.